oneiromancy/financial-times/README.md

 Click here [here](https://www.ft.com/) to check the original website

-My [version](https://oneiromancy.github.io/responsiveui/) tries to mimick the responsiveness of the website's design.
+My [version](https://oneiromancy.github.io/responsiveui/) tries to mimic the responsiveness of the website's design.

 This project was built with ReactJS because its component reusability features tend to facilitate the